Oxymetaphoric/milestone_project_1/README.md

 positioning of the footer, unsure how to fix currently.~~ fixed: fixed a bunch of unclosed tags, reset positioning using relative to body.

-jan 27th: using rel=preload caused errors that using prefetch instead fixed
+~~jan 27th: using rel=preload caused errors that using prefetch instead~~ fixed

-jan 27th: bootstrap text-centre overwriting styling on meet the dogs section of About Us, fixed by wrapping images in div and moving the text-center class down a level
+~~jan 27th: bootstrap text-centre overwriting styling on meet the dogs section of About Us~~ fixed by wrapping images in div and moving the text-center class down a level

-jan 27th: lighthouse revealed a typo that was stopping the pages reporting the HTML lang attribute
+~~jan 27th: lighthouse revealed a typo that was stopping the pages reporting the HTML lang attribute~~ fixed

 ### HTML/CSS Validators